 - Hallux rigidus

 Hammertoes can be a symptom of broader (systemic) illness.
 A number of inflammatory diseases can attack the toe joints, causing them to deform.
-These include:

 - Rheumatoid arthritis